Volunteer

 Accra stay (Optional): Depending on the timing of your flights you may one to stay in Accra in between your flights.
 Future For Africa team can help you with anything you may need during your stay.

-National flight: You will then need to take a sort flight to Tamale.
+National flight: You will then need to take a short flight to Tamale.

 Car ride: Finally, Future For Africa will arrange a car that will take you from Tamale’s airport to the volunteers house in Bolgatanga.
 Future For Africa is in charge of this ride, so you won’t have to pay for it.